kmorrell27/UpperCrustCatering/ready-to-heat.md

 Also check out our [boxed lunch options](/menus/boxed-lunches/)!

-Pickup curbside Service only - Credit/Debit cards only - no cash accepted at this time
+Delivery available for orders of 5 meals or more - Credit/Debit cards only - no cash accepted at this time

 <div class="buttonContainer">
   <a